saketsharma0805/gopaginator/README.md

   }
 ```

-first parameter: here r is of type *http.Request
-second parameter: []string{} is for the list of extra filters, other than (limit, page, q).
-In this example, it is "is_active"
+Pass http request and list of extra filters to Paginator constructor
 ```
   p := gopaginator.NewPaginator(r, []string{"is_active"})
   p.ParseRequest()